-Hi, Paul!
-Thank you for joining us in our Marketing Expert Series.
-Let’s kick off with some background, please tell us a bit about yourself.
+Hi, Alena!
+Welcome to our Marketing Expert Series.
+Let’s start with your background, please tell us a bit about yourself.
 How did you get to where you are now?

-In addition, I have the opportunity to teach in these prestige courses: Masters Programs, Diploma in E-commerce, ICDL Digital Marketing, SG United Skills Program (SGUS), Career Conversion Program (CCP) and Affiliate Marketing (Lazada & Shopee).
+In addition, I have the opportunity to teach in these courses: Professional Diploma in Digital Marketing and SG United Skills Program (SGUS).
+Successfully designed the entire curriculum for the Applied Degree in Digital Business course.

 The world has changed in the last few years, with the Pandemic and the shift in the economy, how have you been impacted by these changes?